New accessories add breadth to Hurst Jaws of Life® product offerings

 The HURST Jaws of Life Scout is a tactical LED scene light powered by HURST Jaws of Life eDRAULIC® Watertight Extrication Tool (EWXT)/ eDRAULIC 3.0 (E3) batteries.
-Offering up to 14,000 lumens with four light levels, the Scout lightweight for easy mobility at the scene.
-Its versatile mounting option range from ground set to hanging to use of the integrated drywall spik mount it on the wall.
+Offering up to 14,000 lumens with four light levels, the Scout is lightweight for easy mobility at the scene.
+Its versatile mounting options range from ground set to hanging to use of the integrated drywall spike to mount it on the wall.

 The new Ram Claw set from HURST Jaws of Life is designed to support “cross-ramming,” a technique used to push deformed body panels out of the way, clearing room for patient extrication.
 It also provides increased surface area to ensure that material can be pushed away, rather than pierced, allowing for creation of an anchor point outside of standard push points.
 The Ram Claw, sold as a set consisting of one large claw (17” X 14”) and one small claw (13.7” X 11.8”), is applicable for all HURST ram tools, both hoseline and eDRAULIC.